 • For a component connection and progressive scan, select NTSC PROGRESSIVE.

-6. With the proper selection made, press Enter to confirm the selection and leave the Video
+Note: The system does not support PAL progressive video. - With the proper selection made, press Enter to confirm the selection and leave the Video

 options.